top of page

 About

 Amy Cale-Huebner is an award-winning writer and photographer whose work spans from editorial to advertising.
 She published her first piece in The Surfer’s Journal in 1994.
-Since then, her work has appeared in SAND, The Kelp Journal, Conde Naste Traveler, The Baltimore Review, and The Smithsonian.
+Since then, her work has appeared in SAND, The Kelp Journal, Conde Nast Traveler, The Baltimore Review, and The Smithsonian.

 Surfing has always played a big part in Amy’s life.
 She learned to surf in Santa Cruz, CA., and after college, she worked for O’Neill one summer with Richard Schmidt, Jay Moriarty, and Wingnut on a European surf school tour, photographing the road trip through the south of France, Spain, and Portugal.